Menu Home

 The Green Guide to Sustainable Travel

-• Reaching our goal to reduce carbon emissions by 50 percent almost a decade early by upgrading the airport’s heating and bus fleet fuel to Renewable Natural Gas (RNG), a low-carbon natural gas alternative that can be produced from landfill waste, wastewater treatment plants, or dairy farms
+• Pursuing our goal to reduce carbon emissions by 50% almost a decade early by upgrading the terminal's heating to Renewable Natural Gas (RNG), a low-carbon natural gas that can be produced from landfill waste, wastewater treatment plants, or dairy farms

 And here’s how you can help when you’re traveling:

-Tip 1: Choose public transportation or ride sharing to and from the airport
+Tip 1: Choose public transportation or take a rideshare to and from the airport

 • Link Light Rail provides reliable service to downtown Seattle in about 40 minutes, and there is space for luggage storage and a couple of bikes in every car

-• Share your ride with other passengers by carpooling with friends and family who are also traveling, or using an app-based ridesharing service or airport shuttle service
+• Share your ride with other travelers by carpooling with friends and family who are also traveling, or using an app-based ridesharing service or airport shuttle service

 • Use Sound Transit’s Trip Planner to explore transit and bus options throughout Puget Sound